 As noted above, the fund may purchase or sell exchange-listed and over-the-counter call and put options on foreign currency futures contracts and on foreign currencies.
 A put option on a futures contract gives the fund the right to assume a short position in the futures contract until or at the expiration of the option.
 A put option on a currency gives the fund the right to sell the currency at an exercise price until or at the expiration of the option of the option.
 A call option on a futures contract gives the fund the right to assume a long position in the futures contract until or at the expiration of the option.
-A call option of the expiration of the option.
+A call option on a currency gives the fund the right to purchase the currency at the exercise price until or at the expiration of the option.